pond-nj/admin-user-overview/README.md

 # admin-user-overview

-NodeJS backend is saved in the folder server.
+NodeJS backend is saved in the "server".
-React frontend is saved in the folder client.
+React frontend is saved in the "client".

 Please take a look.
 Any comment will be really helpful, even if I do not qualify.